Emmynash/spectrocloud/education-engineer/deploy-app-with-kind.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```
-## Deploy the Sample Application
+# Deploy the Sample Application

 With a running cluster, you can now deploy an application.
 In Kubernetes, you define the desired state of your application using YAML configuration files, often called "manifests."

-### Understand the Kubernetes Objects
+## Understand the Kubernetes Objects

 To get our app running, we need to tell Kubernetes about two key things using a YAML file.
 Think of it like a recipe.

 **Deployment**: This object tells Kubernetes what container image to run and how many copies (replicas) of it to keep running.
 If an application instance crashes, the Deployment's controller will automatically replace it to maintain the desired state.

-**Service**: A Deployment's Pods can be replaced, causing their internal IP addresses to change.
-A Service provides a stable, unchanging network endpoint (a single IP address and DNS name) to access the application Pods, regardless of their individual states.
+**Service**: Pods can be replaced at any time, and when they are, they get a new internal IP address.
+A Service provides a stable, internal IP address and DNS name that stays constant.
+For this guide, we are using the default Service type, `ClusterIP`, which is only reachable from within the cluster.
+This is all we need, because `kubectl port-forward` will create a secure tunnel from our local machine directly to this internal service address.

+> Other service types, like `NodePort` and `LoadBalancer`, are used to expose applications directly to external traffic, but that's a topic for a more advanced tutorial.

-### Create the Application Manifest
+## Create the Application Manifest

 Create a new file named `app.yaml` and add the following content.
 The comments in the file explain what each section does.